symbol/symbol-docs/source/guidelines/sdk-development.rst

 Publishing the SDK as official
 ******************************

-To become an accepted SDK, submit it  as a `NIP <https://github.com/nemtech/NIP/blob/master/NIPs/nip-0001.md>`_.
+To make an SDK officially supported, submit it as a `NIP <https://github.com/nemtech/NIP/blob/master/NIPs/nip-0001.md>`_.
 The reason behind the NEM2 Improvement Proposal is to ensure that the new libraries are reviewed, tested and shared among NEM developers.

 ***********
 Future work